The theology company logo

 Papers

-Heisenberg, Werner, "Ùber quantentheoretische Umdeutung kinematischer und mechanischer Beziehungen", Zeitschrift fur Physik, , 33, 1925, page 879. translated in B L van der Waerden, Sources of Quantum Mechanics, Dover Publications, New York, 1968, pp 261-276.
-'It has become the practice to characterize [the] failure of the quantum-theoretical rules as a deviation from classical mechanics, since the rules themselves were essetially derived from classical mechanics.
+Heisenberg, Werner, "Ùber quantentheoretische Umdeutung kinematischer und mechanischer Beziehungen", Zeitschrift fur Physik, , 33, 1925, page 879.
+English translation in B L van der Waerden, Sources of Quantum Mechanics, Dover Publications, New York, 1968, pp 261-276.
+'It has become the practice to characterize [the] failure of the quantum-theoretical rules as a deviation from classical mechanics, since the rules themselves were essentially derived from classical mechanics.
 This characterization has, however, little meaning when one realises that the Einstein-Bohr frequency condition (which is valid in all cases) already represents such a complete departure from classical mechanics, ... that even for the simplest quantum-theoretical problems the validity of classical mechanics simply cannot be maintained.
 In this situation it seems sensible to discard all hope of observing hitherto unobservable quantities, such as the position and period of the electron, and to concede that the partial agreement of the quantum rules with experience is more or less fortuitous.
 Instead it seems more reasonable to try to establish a theoretical quantum mechanics, analogous to classical mechanics, but in which only relations between observable quantities occur.' (van der Waerden pp 262-263.). back

-Maniatis, Tom and Robin Reed, "An extensive network of coupling among gene expression machines", Nature, 416, 6880, 4 April 2002, page 499-506.
+Maniatis, Tom, Robin Reed, "An extensive network of coupling among gene expression machines", Nature, 416, 6880, 4 April 2002, page 499-506.
 Review Article: 'Gene expression in eukaryotes requires several multi-component cellular machines.
 Each machine carries out a separate step in the gene expression pathway., which includes transcription, several pre-messenger RNA processing steps and the export of mature mRNA to the cytoplasm.
 Recent studies lead to the view that, in contrast to a simple linear assembly line, a copmplex and extensively coupled network has evolved to coordinate the activities of thje gene expression machines.
-The extensive coupling is consistent with a model in which the machines are tethered to eachother to form 'gene expression factories' that maximise the efficiency and specificity of each step in gene expression. . back
+The extensive coupling is consistent with a model in which the machines are tethered to each other to form 'gene expression factories' that maximise the efficiency and specificity of each step in gene expression. . back